-I call these Auld Alliance Apple Tarts just because they are rather prettily set out in the French style rather than a pie case packed with apple with pastry on top.
+I call these Auld Alliance Apple Tarts just because they are a traditional apple pie but rather prettily set out in the French style rather than a pie case packed with apple with pastry on top.
 The Auld Alliance for those not in the know was the name given to the bond between Scotland and France to defeat the English many years ago.

 Apple tart to me is the ultimate in comfort food.
 The go-to pudding of my childhood.
 My Mum used to make apple tart every Sunday as part of the Sunday lunch.
 Apple tart with cream or ice-cream if we were lucky.
 Oh the memories the scent of apple pie brings back to me.
 There is my Mum, flour on her hands making the pastry, the apples peeled and chopped.
 There’s Dad at the head of the table on Sunday.
 My brother and I waiting in anticipation for that lovely juicy apple pie, would it be cream or ice-cream?
 Funny how food can take you back in time.